Margaret Wise Brown: Life and career

 Brown was born in the Brooklyn borough of New York City, the middle child of three children of Maude Margaret (Johnson) and Robert Bruce Brown.
 She was the granddaughter of politician Benjamin Gratz Brown.
 Her parents had an unhappy marriage.
-She was initially raised in Brooklyn's Greenpoint neighborhood, and later attended Chateau Brilliantmont boarding school in Lausanne, Switzerland, in 1923, while her parents were living in India and Canterbury, Connecticut.
+She was initially raised in Brooklyn's Greenpoint neighborhood, and later attended Chateau Brilliantmont boarding school in Lausanne, Switzerland, in 1923.

 In 1925, Brown attended The Kew-Forest School.
 She began attending Dana Hall School in Wellesley, Massachusetts, in 1926, where she did well in athletics.
 After graduation in 1928, Brown went on to Hollins College in Roanoke, Virginia.

 Brown was an avid, lifelong beagler and was noted for her ability to keep pace, on foot, with the hounds.

 Following her graduation with a B.A. in English from Hollins in 1932, Brown worked as a teacher and also studied art.
 While working at the Bank Street Experimental School in New York City she started writing books for children.
 Bank Street promoted a new approach to children's education and literature, emphasizing the real world and the "here and now".
 This philosophy influenced Brown's work; she was also inspired by the poet Gertrude Stein, whose literary style influenced Brown's own writing.

 Brown's first published children's book was When the Wind Blew, published in 1937 by Harper & Brothers.
 Impressed by Brown's "here and now" style, W. R. Scott hired her as his first editor in 1938.
 Through Scott, she published the Noisy Book series among others.
 As editor at Scott, one of Brown's first projects was to recruit contemporary authors to write children's books for the company.
 Ernest Hemingway and John Steinbeck neglected to respond, but Brown's hero, Gertrude Stein, accepted the offer.
 Stein's book The World is Round was illustrated by Clement Hurd, who had previously teamed with Brown on W. R. Scott's Bumble Bugs and Elephants, considered "perhaps the first modern board book for babies".
 Brown and Hurd later teamed on the children's book classics The Runaway Bunny and Goodnight Moon, published by Harper.
 In addition to publishing a number of Brown's books, under her editorship, W. R. Scott published Edith Thacher Hurd's first book, Hurry Hurry, and Esphyr Slobodkina's classic Caps for Sale.

-The New York Public Library initially banned Goodnight Moon due to the influence of retired librarian Anne Carrol Moore, who reportedly "hated" the book.
+For decades the New York Public Library did not include Goodnight Moon in its catalog due to the influence of retired librarian Anne Carrol Moore, who reportedly "hated" the book.
 It wasn't until 1972 that the book was finally made available to patrons.